 I was amazed at what I’d been able to accomplish from a few shifts in mindset, perspective, and priority.
 My life began to feel more magical.
 Creative joy was the norm.
 And, best of all, I finally published my book.

-When I’m not writing, working on my business, or having dance parties with my daughter, I enjoy my other hobbies as an artist and musician.
+When I’m not writing, working, reading, or having dance parties with my daughter, I enjoy my other hobbies as an artist and musician.
 My goal is to follow my joy and encourage others to do that same.